clj-kondo/clj-kondo/doc/ai/adr/0003-backward-arg-type-inference.md

    `most-specific` has no meet for these shapes, so a set or keys spec mixed with other constraints falls back to the keyword fold via the deferred path, where non-keyword members contribute nothing.
-4. A conditionally guarded usage proves nothing.
-Two mechanisms: a usage on a flow-narrowed binding is skipped, and a usage inside a conditional branch (`if`, `if-not`, `when`, `when-not`, `cond`, `condp`, `case`, `and`, `or`, `if-let`, `when-let`, `if-some`, `when-some`) is skipped via a per-level branched flag.
+4. A conditionally guarded usage proves nothing: a usage inside a conditional branch
+   (`if`, `if-not`, `when`, `when-not`, `cond`, `condp`, `case`, `and`, `or`, `if-let`, `when-let`, `if-some`, `when-some`) is skipped via a per-level branched flag.
 An unresolved call could be a macro, so its args count as a